Henotheism

 Henotheism is the worship of a single, supreme god that does not deny the existence or possible existence of other deities that may be worshipped.
 Friedrich Schelling (1775-1854) coined the word, and Friedrich Welcker (1784-1868) used it to depict primitive monotheism among ancient Greeks.

-Max Müller (1823-1900), a British philologist and orientalist, brought the term into wider usage in his scholarship on the Indian religions, particularly Hinduism, whose scriptures mention and praise numerous deities as if they are one ultimate unitary divine essence.
+Max Müller (1823-1900), a German-British philologist and orientalist, brought the term into wider usage in his scholarship on the Indian religions, particularly Hinduism, whose scriptures mention and praise numerous deities as if they are one ultimate unitary divine essence.
 Müller made the term central to his criticism of Western theological and religious exceptionalism (relative to Eastern religions), focusing on a cultural dogma which held "monotheism" to be both fundamentally well-defined and inherently superior to differing concepts of God.

 Definition and terminology

 Friedrich Schelling coined the German term Henotheismus from ἕν (hén) 'one' and German Theismus 'theism' (which comes from θεός (theós) 'god').
 The term refers to a form of theism focused on a single god.
 Related terms are monolatry and kathenotheism.
 The latter term is an extension of "henotheism", from καθ' ἕνα θεόν (kath' hena theon) '"one god at a time"'.
 Henotheism refers to a pluralistic theology wherein different deities are viewed to be of a unitary, equivalent divine essence.
 Another term related to henotheism is "equitheism", referring to the belief that all gods are equal.
 Furthermore, the term henotheism does not exclude monism, nondualism, or dualism.

 Various scholars prefer the term monolatry to henotheism, to discuss religions where a single god is central, but the existence or the position of other gods is not denied.
 According to Christoph Elsas, henotheism in modern usage connotes a syncretic stage in the development of religions in late antiquity.
 A henotheist may worship a single god from a pantheon of deities at a given time, depending on his or her choice, while accepting other deities and concepts of god.
 Henotheism and inclusive monotheism are terms that refer to a middle position between unlimited polytheism and exclusive monotheism.